RicardoKorber/portifolio/README.md

 # portifolio
-Here's where I'm sharing codes to show case skills.
+Here's where I'm sharing codes to showcase skills.